CrunchyData/crunchy-katacoda/postgresql-devel/basics/insert/01-review.md

 foreign key references indicate the record on the client table as well as the record on the event table.

-You'll also see that the column has been set with a default.
+You'll also see that the `attend_status` column has been set with a default.
 If we add a new row to the table and not specify an `attend_status`:

 ```
 INSERT INTO attendance (client_id, event_id)